Young Artist Programs for Middle and High School Students

 DCAD’s close campus offers the luxury of classes, dining and housing all within one block of each other.

-Refund requests for withdrawal must be made in writing to the Director of Continuing Education by June 27.
+Refund requests for withdrawal must be made in writing to the Department of Continuing Education by June 26.
 No refunds will be processed after this date.
 Lack of attendance and/or lack of completion do not constitute withdrawal and are not eligible for a refund of tuition or fees.
-See Registration form here.